-- Provide space for a community hall and affordable meeting space for local groups and businesses. - Provide a new footpath & cycle route to the O2 Centre (via a new bridge over the railway line) which is safe and well lit (see Policy 9).
+- The design of any new building will need to reflect the design of neighbouring buildings and the neighbouring Conservation Area (see Policies 2 & 3), including use of red brick. - The height of any new development shall be no taller than the existing five-storey building - unless it can be demonstrated that there is no damage to the character of the Conservation Area, its setting, and the views from and into the site. - The provision of new green/open space to address the deficiencies outlined in the CCS. - The provision of space for a community meeting room for local groups and businesses. - Improvements to the neighbouring Potteries Path to provide a safe route for pedestrians and cyclists. - The investigation of opportunities for a pedestrian bridge over the railway line to the O2 Centre car park.
 The ground floor of the site is currently occupied by the builders' merchant, Travis Perkins (TP).
 The company has been based in the area for many years, is a significant local employer, and is keen to remain on the site.
-Protection for land in viable existing employment use is given in this Plan (see Policy 11) and also the CCS (CS8 & DP13).
-Should TP remain on this site, a number of options should be considered in order to facilitate a redevelopment:
+Protection for land in viable existing employment use is given in this Plan (see Policy 11) and also the CCS (CS8 & DP13). - B9.

-- Development could take place above the ground floor area currently occupied by TP, as has happened with the TP site on St Pancras Way. - A platform could be built across the railway lines to the south of the site to accommodate TP offices and yard.
-This would free the rest of the site for redevelopment.
-Such a platform could also provide a pedestrian link to the O2 Centre and Finchley Road (see above & B7).

-B7.
 O2 Centre car park.
 This site was developed in the late 1990s from railway land.
+The O2 Centre is significant leisure and shopping facility in this part of north-west London and a significant employer.
 The land currently occupied by the car park has been identified as a significant site for redevelopment in the London Plan and CCS.
-In discussions with the NDF, the owners of the site, Land Securities, indicated that they would consider plans for a future redevelopment, but were keen to stress the constraints on the site and the need to accommodate car parking as a condition of the leases for the commercial tenants of the O2 Centre.
+The site is also within the Finchley Road Town Centre.
+In discussions with the NDF, the owners of the site, Land Securities, indicated that they would consider plans for a future redevelopment, but were keen to stress the constraints on the site and the need to accommodate car parking as a condition of the leases for the commercial tenants. of the O2 Centre.
 Despite these restrictions, there are considerable opportunities for a significant redevelopment of this site, which could include: